 Revenue in the online gambling market in Brazil is expected to reach US$1.97 billion in 2024 and to show an annual growth rate of 16.51% from 2024 to 2028.
 Although online casinos are creating the most revenue today, sports betting is expected to catch up in the next several years due to the huge popularity of sports in Brazil.

 Mexico’s regulated iGaming industry launched in 2004 but remained small.
 New laws expanded online gambling in 2020 by allowing for the first licenses to be issued by private operators.
 Regulations are still being developed, and the impact of this expansion has yet to be determined.
 Mexico is the second largest iGaming market in all of Latin America, just behind Brazil.
-2024 may see expansive growth in this sector, not only fueled by iGaming growth, but indirectly by increased growth in other tangential sectors such as hardware gaming sales with connectivity to online casinos.
+We may see expansive growth in this sector, not only fueled by iGaming growth, but indirectly by increased growth in other tangential sectors such as hardware gaming sales with connectivity to online casinos.

 Colombia legalized online gambling and began licensing online casinos, poker, bingo and sportsbooks in 2017.
 The market is growing quickly, and local sports betting has been particularly popular.
 Online gambling revenue in Colombia is expected to reach US$1.287 billion in 2024, with US$889.1 million coming from sports betting.
 And with a projected annual growth rate of over 10%, growth in Colombia should continue into the indefinite future and shows no signs of slowing down.